 Police say at least 3 people are dead, 4 hurt in the latest California mass shooting

 Sgt.
-Frank Preciado of the Los Angeles Police Department said earlier Saturday that the three people who were killed were inside a vehicle.
+Frank Preciado of the Los Angeles Police Department said earlier Saturday that the three people killed were inside a vehicle.

 Investigators were trying to determine if there was a party at the rental home or what type of gathering was occurring, Borihanh said.